Imran Khan appears in court carrying a bulletproof 'bucket' over his head - ExBulletin

 Imran Khan appears in court carrying a bulletproof ‘bucket’ over his head

-Former Pakistani Prime Minister Imran Khan arrived at a counter-terrorism court in Lahore on April 4 under tight security.
-However, what caught the attention of many was a strange black bucket-shaped bulletproof helmet that the former prime minister wore on his head.
-Fearing another assassination attempt, he appeared under tight security, with his security detail wearing bulletproof shields and Mr Khan himself wearing the unusual protective headgear.
+On April 4, Imran Khan, the ex-Prime Minister of Pakistan, arrived at an anti-terrorism court in Lahore amid tight security measures.
+However, what caught the attention of many was the unconventional black helmet he wore, which resembled a bucket.
+The reason for this strange headgear was his fear of another assassination attempt, which he unfortunately suffered in the past.
+To ensure his safety, Khan was surrounded by his security guards, who wore bulletproof shields, and he himself wore the unique protective helmet.

-A video that went viral showed Mr Khan heading towards the Lahore court as his commandos surrounded him with black bulletproof shields.
-Meanwhile, two men were seen holding his hands and leading him to court as his entire face was obscured by the black headgear.
+A video of Imran Khan’s arrival at the Lahore court has gone viral, showing him marching with his commandos, also equipped with black bulletproof shields.
+Additionally, two men were seen leading him to the yard, holding his hands, while his face was completely obscured by the black headgear.

-Many netizens made fun of the bulletproof “bucket” and made jokes about the functionality of these security measures.
-One user said, “This is the dumbest type of security I’ve ever seen.
-Another wrote: “This can’t be real.
+However, many people on the Internet have made fun of the bulletproof “bucket” and made jokes about the effectiveness of these security measures.

-Meanwhile, after his court appearance, Mr Khan secured provisional bail from the Lahore Anti-Terrorism Court in three cases, ANI reported.
-His bail was extended until April 13.
-The Zille Shah murder case, arson and interference in state affairs are three cases in which the PTI chairman appeared in court to seek bail.

-Notably, Mr Khan had survived an assassination attempt in November 2022 while delivering a speech in Wazirabad, Punjab.
-He was shot in the leg when a gunman opened fire on his container truck.
-A few days ago, he spoke to the Independent about the attack and revealed that his right leg suffered potentially lasting damage.

 |